rjurney/florian/README.md

    flo opensearch search "important topic"
    ```

+## Graph Database Plugin

+Florian includes an OpenSearch graph database plugin (located in `src/open-graph-plugin/`) that extends OpenSearch with graph database capabilities for Graph RAG.

+This plugin brings simple graph traversals to OpenSearch.

+The plugin is integrated as a git subtree from the [Graphlet-AI/open-graph](https://github.com/Graphlet-AI/open-graph) repository, allowing for independent development while maintaining integration with Florian's email processing pipeline.

 ## Data Storage

 Fetched threads are saved as JSON files with the following structure: